Please sign in to post.

 Posted by

-We took the Baltic Queen overnight from Stockholm to Tallinn as well as the 2 hour MyStar from Tallinn to Helsinki.
+We took the Tallink Baltic Queen overnight ferry from Stockholm to Tallinn and then a few days later the 2-hour MyStar ferry from Tallinn to Helsinki.